Testing Separability of High-Dimensional Covariance Matrices: Abstract

 \section{Abstract}

 Due to their parsimony, separable covariance models have been popular in modeling matrix-variate data.
 However, the inference from such a model may be misleading if the population covariance matrix $\Sigma$ is actually non-separable, motivating the use of statistical tests of separability.
-Likelihood ratio tests have tractable null distributions and good power when the sample size $n$ is larger than the number of variables $p$, but are not well-defined otherwise.
-Other existing separability tests for the $p>n$ case have low power for small sample sizes, and have null distributions that depend on unknown parameters, preventing exact error rate control.
-To address these issues, we propose novel invariant tests leveraging the core covariance matrix, a complementary notion to a separable covariance matrix.
+The existing separability tests suffer mainly from two issues: 1) test statistics that are not well-defined in high-dimensional settings, 2) low power for small sample sizes and null distributions that depend on unknown parameters, preventing exact error rate control.
+To address these issues, we propose novel invariant tests using the core covariance matrix, a complementary notion to a separable covariance matrix.
 We show that testing separability of $\Sigma$ is equivalent to testing sphericity of its core component.
 With this insight, we construct test statistics that are well-defined in high-dimensional settings and have distributions that are invariant under the null hypothesis of separability, allowing for exact simulation of null distributions.
-We study asymptotic null distributions and prove consistency of our tests in a $p/n\rightarrow\gamma\in(0,\infty)$ asymptotic regime.
+We establish the asymptotic properties of some test statistics by proving the asymptotic spectral equivalence between the sample covariance matrix and its core in a $p/n\rightarrow\gamma\in(0,\infty)$ regime.
 The large power of our proposed tests relative to existing procedures is demonstrated numerically.